eric-unc/psil/README.md

 | boolean | Booleans are truth values, which can either be `true` or `false`.
 | string | Strings are a series of characters, like `"Ahhh!"` or `"545"`.
 | procedure | A procedure is a block that returns an atom with optional arguments.
 See `procs.lisp` in the `samples` directory for examples.
 Procedures can be invoked easily if defined.
+| void | Void is a singleton, usually returned from functions that don't return anything interesting.

 ### Built-in procedures
 Special forms are marked with a `*` next to their names.
 They are similar to procedures, but with special evaluation rules that don't allow them to be implemented as regular procedures.